 Workers are paying more tax even though governments have not increased income tax rates because salaries are going up quicker than tax allowances and reliefs, according to economists.

 The revelation comes from a detailed report from the Organisation of Economic Cooperation and Development (OECD).

 Economists research the Taxing Wages 2015 found workers in 23 countries belonging to the OECD are paying more tax now than in 2010 – but only taxpayers in 12 nations are paying the same or less.

 The OECD comprises most of the world’s leading economies, such as the UK, most European Union states, the USA, Canada and Japan.

-The report looks at the ‘tax wedge’ which is calculated as the take home pay of workers after taking away labour costs to employers.
+The report looks at the ‘tax wedge’ which is calculated as the take-home pay of workers after taking away labour costs to employers.

 Winners and losers

-In 2014, the average OECD worker paid 36% of their salary as tax even though none of the OECD member states had increased income tax rates.
+In 2014, the average OECD worker paid 36% of their salary as a tax even though none of the OECD member states had increased income tax rates.

 The figure was up 0.1% from the previous year.

 The highest taxes paid by single, childless workers on average salaries were in: